Trump, GOP to huddle as outrage builds over border policy

 Nearly 2,000 children were separated from their families over a six-week period in April and May.

-The fight is erupting at a time when the House was already embroiled in an election-year struggle over immigration legislation that threatens to depress voter turnout in November.
+The fight is erupting as the House is already embroiled in an election-year struggle over immigration legislation that threatens to hurt Republicans in November.

 Democrats have seized on the family separation issue, swarming detention centers in Texas to highlight the policy.
 They are demanding that the administration act to keep migrant families together.
 Republicans are increasingly joining Democrats in that call.